-The moment I get off a plane, train, or bus after a long weekend, the first thing I want to do is scrub my body from head to toe (and if I ate too much pie or drank too much eggnog, multiply that by 10).
+The moment I get off a plane, train, or bus after a long weekend, the first thing I want to do is scrub my body from head to toe (and if I stayed in a shared house or shabby hotel, multiply that desire by 10).
 While getaways are a blast, plane air dehydrates from head to toe, the lack of sleep gives me raccoon eyes, and those extra vacation cocktails reduce my radiance factor.
 So the detox before the retox is a must.
 I developed this relaxing at-home ritual that turns my NYC apartment into a mini personalized spa.
 It's my Zen den.
 The products below are the real things I use weekly to make sure I'm feeling fresh come Monday.
 Try them tonight, so you can look your best at that big Monday meeting.

 The Hair Remedies